RAvdek/money_squirrel/README.md

 - `ad_hod` is for Jupyter notebooks.
 For prototyping data cleaning and modeling.
 - `money_squirrel` is all of the django-y things.
 - `config` obv. has configs.
-  - `coins.json` is used to get coin prices from
+  - `coins.json` is used to list coins with symbols and names.
+This could update in the future?
+  - `interest_*.json` is used by the Google Trend downloaders to determine search terms.

 ## Useful articles